nicoverbruggen/php80-alpine/readme.md

 To build and tag: `docker build -t tagname .`
 To run and get interactive terminal: `docker run -it tagname sh`

-To build for x86 specifically on M1: `docker buildx build . --platform linux/amd64 -t nicoverbruggen/php80-alpine`.
-(You could then push that to Docker Hub if you need x86 support.)

 ## What is this?